Sturgis Charter Public School

 These rules reflect in part the character guidelines written by Admiral Charles R. Larson of the U.S. Naval Academy and the Academy’s Character Development Program.

 While we recognize the inclination of individuals to express themselves through fashion, we also acknowledge that there are levels of formality within our society.
 What may be appropriate for a weekend social engagement may not be for school.
 To help students make such distinctions, we ask that they abide by the following dress code.
-Those who do not reflect the sense of appropriateness and professionalism essential to serious academic purpose will be asked to change.

 - Clothing may bear no graphics with writing, slogans, pictures or symbols that depict obscenities, vulgarity, racism, gang affiliation, drugs, drug paraphernalia, alcohol, or other offensive messages that may disrupt the learning environment and undermine the mission of the school.